Academic Integrity Policy

 1. Violations of cheating or plagiarism may be handled at the discretion of the faculty member, department head, and/or dean according to the violation reporting flow chart.

-2. Repetitive violations of cheating or plagiarism infractions including forgery, intellectual property violations, or unauthorized access should be reported to the dean of student affairs using the Academic Integrity Reporting Form.
+2. Repetitive violations of cheating or plagiarism infractions including forgery, intellectual property violations, or unauthorized access should be reported to the dean of student support and advocacy using the Academic Integrity Reporting Form.

 3. If the faculty member handles the situation, violations of academic integrity and the penalty imposed by faculty should be reported in writing by the faculty member to the academic department head and the Office of Student Services using the Academic Integrity Reporting Form.

-4. A student or non-faculty employee wishing to report a violation of academic integrity should inform the appropriate instructor or the dean of student affairs.
+4. A student or non-faculty employee wishing to report a violation of academic integrity should inform the appropriate instructor or the dean of student support and advocacy.

 Consequences for Violations of Academic Integrity